RoyalIcing/Orb/README.md

 Note there is [another excellent Elixir Wasmtime wrapper out there called Wasmex](https://github.com/tessi/wasmex), you may want to check that out too.

-## Project Goals
+## Use cases

 - Write a HTML component and run it in:
     - Phoenix LiveView & dead views
     - In the browser using `<wasm-html>` custom element
-- LiveView is amazing, but it makes a trade-off with latency.
+- LiveView and its server rendering is a fantastic default, but the latency can be noticeable for certain UI interactions.
+With Orb you could use Elixir to write a WebAssembly module that then runs in the user’s browser.
 - State machines
 - Parsers
 - Formatters & string builders